oasisprotocol/docs/docs/dapp/opl/README.md

 }
 ```

-After a few minutes the bridge will detect and then execute the `SapphireContract.on_example` method.
+After a few minutes the bridge will detect and then the executor will invoke the
+`SapphireContract.on_example` method.

 ## Monitoring